University of Minnesota Old Campus Historic District: Music Education, 1888 (demolished 2010)

 Originally the Student Christian Association building.
 It once housed the Child Welfare and Music Education departments.
-On July 8, 2009 the University of Minnesota Board of Regents moved to demolish the building.
+In the 1940s, an expanded entryway was added.
+On July 8, 2009, as part of an effort to raze obsolete buildings on campus, the University of Minnesota Board of Regents moved to demolish the building.
 According to the Regents, the excessive cost of renovation was the main deterrent against any reuse option.
 Demolition commenced in May 2010 with an expected cost of $432,000.